-This course allows students to complete the first year of the GCE Chemistry A level qualification.
+This course allows students to complete the first year of the Maths A level qualification.
 It has the convenience and flexibility of being delivered mostly by distance learning.

 Teaching & learning